ruslanmv/Install-Python3.9.7-Amazon-Linux-2/README.md

 python3.9 --version
 ```

-Python packages in AWS Lambda
+## Python packages in AWS Lambda

-If you are interested to create a layer lammbda , for exmaple pandas
+If you are interested to create a layer lammbda , for example pandas
 Step 1: Create Python Virtual Environment

 ```